- How do Illinois courts decide child custody?

 - Parenting Ability: Can You Provide Stability and Daily Care

-- Stability and Routine: Why Consistency Carries Weight
+- Stability and Routine: Why Consistency Influences Custody Decisions

-- The Child’s Preference: When the Court Considers Their Voice
+- The Child’s Preference: When a Judge May Consider Their Opinion

-- Abuse or Neglect: When the Court Acts to Protect the Child
+- Abuse or Neglect: When Courts Act Immediately to Protect the Child

-- Bottom Line: Custody Decisions Come Down to Evidence and Preparation
+- Bottom Line: Custody Decisions Depend on Evidence and Preparation

 Custody decisions shape where a child lives, how decisions are made, and how parenting time is structured.
 Here is how courts evaluate these cases.